KshitijTodkar48/Web-Clock/README.md

-A digital web-clock built by using JavaScript that shows current time, date and day as well.
+A digital web-clock built by using JavaScript that shows current time, date and day.